amosbastian/fpl/docs/index.rst

 The Class Documentation / Guide
 -------------------------------

-This part of the documentation is for people who want or need more information about specific functions and classes found in **fpl**.
+This part of the documentation is for people who want or need more information bout specific functions and classes found in **fpl**.

 .. toctree::
    :maxdepth: 2